furengete/blog/_posts/2018-07-12-hackintosh.md

 - 7/6/18 Tried to Install bootable USB drive on VM with Unibeast 8.3.2 and failed showing "There are an error creating your Unibeast drive: Copy of apfs.efi failed"
 - 7/7/18 Purchased Samsung 860 EVO SSD $65 + $3 ( shipping ) and still trying to install bootable USB drive with Unibeast succeed after I reading this [Unibeast Troubleshooting](https://www.tonymacx86.com/threads/unibeast-8-troubleshooting-notes.235489/) and to make sure destination volume type ‘df -lh’ in Terminal
 - 7/8/18 SSD installed but failed to boot USB drive on PC
-- 7/9/18 NVIDIA 1050 Ti GPU uninstalled then PC automatically switch the GPU which is Intel HD630 (build-in CPU)
+- 7/9/18 NVIDIA 1050 Ti GPU uninstalled then PC automatically switch the GPU which is Intel HD630 (CPU Integrated Graphics)
 - 7/10/18 Created the bootable USB drive with Clover 4458 and Boot successfully.
 Installed macOS high Sierra on SSD

 \* I failed about 5 times when booting with the bootable USB drive which Unibeast created.
 There were 2 mistakes I have made: